vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/Segment-List.md

 * `textLength`: length of all text in the resulting sequence which is out of the original sequence.

+:warning: This doc was not updated for latest changes.
+There is no longer a `STRING` type and `TEXT` no longer has any base offset information. `BASE` or `ANCHOR` segments before/after `TEXT` provide the base sequence context.
+If the `TEXT` segment is first in the list then `SegmentBuilder` `startOffset` is the base context for its start, if it is last then `endOffset` of string builder is the `endOffset` for its base context

 Each segment part consists of a range in the original sequence that it represents and text from out of original sequence.
 It has `span` and `length` properties, with `length` being the length of text it is contributing to the sequence being constructed. `span` is the number of characters